-There is a Hot Water Scald Potential if the set point is too high.
+There is a Hot Water Scald Potential if the aquastat is set too high.

 When this water heater is supplying general purpose hot water requirements for use by individuals, a thermostatically controlled mixing valve for reducing point of use water temperature is highly recommended to reduce the risk of scald injury.